 The climate has warmed significantly in recent decades.
-Modern industrial activity is based largely on the burning of fossil fuels that give rise to CO2 emissions.
+Modern industrial activity is based largely on the burning of fossil fuels that give rise to carbon dioxide emissions.
 It is generally accepted that this is a major cause of such climate change and that the warming is set to continue.

 As the temperature rises, climate and weather patterns are changing and becoming increasingly unpredictable.
 This has serious consequences as it affects the abundance and distribution of species both in water and on land.